Winter, with its bone-chilling cold and snow-related disruptions, can be a little … depressing.

 This, of course, had some implications for the businessman on a personal level.
 Taking loans from a life insurance policy will reduce the policy’s cash value and death benefit and may result in a tax liability.
 But he was in a tough spot in both business and human terms.
 (Related: Understanding cash value)

 “He was desperate with telephones ringing in every coal yard office, where people were insisting upon delivery of coal, especially in schools, hospitals, orphanages, and homes where there was illness,” the letter detailed in Hooker’s book.
 “It was cold in Detroit.”

 Cash for coal

 The agency didn’t have enough cash on hand to help him, so it called the MassMutual home office in Springfield, Massachusetts.
 A series of phone calls to three central banks and one local branch resulted in the agency getting $100,000 from the local bank’s vault.
 It took about six hours.

 “When our policyholder called at our office with satchels and armed guards on each side of him … he was mystified when we handed him a small envelope,” the letter stated.
 “With hands shaking, he opened it and looked as though he had just seen for the first time a $1,000 bill.
 He began to count but was so nervous he only counted ninety-nine.
 After taking a few deep breaths, he started over again and finished with one hundred.

 “Within a few hours, the coal in the railroad yards had been released, trucks started to travel in various directions through the city and countryside.
 Life insurance money had begun to ‘keep the home fires burning,’ to relieve suffering, make little children and elderly men and women warm, and prevent what could have been a very difficult health situation.”

-And so the coal dealer’s customers got their coal.
-A few days later on March 4 the banks re-opened.
+And then, the coal dealer’s customers got their coal.
+A few days later, on March 4, the banks re-opened.